|Supervisors:||Gunter Saake, Elias Kuiter, and other members of our workgroup|

 |Language:||The course and its material are in English.
 Papers and presentations have to be in English as well.|

-The course is planned to be a presence course in the summer term 2022.
+The course is held in the summer term 2023.
 For infos on registration and course materal, see below.

 If you have any questions, contact Elias at email@example.com.